-This inter-disciplinary paper offers the opportunity to discuss a range of contemporary bioethical issues from the standpoint of Christian Theology, and to bring the approaches of secular Bioethics and Christian Theology into dialogue.
-It will address crucial issues facing our society today.
+This inter-disciplinary paper offers the opportunity to discuss a range of contemporary bioethical issues from the standpoint of Christian Theology.

 Commemorating the Reformation 2017

 The Department of Theology and Religion are hosting a series of Public Lecture and Seminars to commemorate the 500th Anniversary of the Lutheran Reformation.
 Visit the reformation webpage for more information on these events, or download the series poster.

 Recordings of the lectures are available on the Theology Resources webpage.